“Be in a Tree”…

 Be sure to book early.
 Treehouse Point is the prime location for treehouse rentals in Washington (and well beyond WA as well).
 Reservations fill up rapidly and, especially during the summer, weekends fill up for weddings, especially if you’re interested in booking The Burl.

-For us, one night in Nest was in the $300 range and we were very fortunate to find a one night reservation at the last minute.
+For us, one night in Nest was in the $300 range and we were very fortunate to find a one-night reservation at the last minute.

 However, if you want to check out the treehouses at Treehouse Point without staying the night, you’re in luck – they offer small group tours.
 Tours are popular and draw visitors from all over (I was one of the few locals in my tour group), so reservations are a must.
 The cost is $25 for a one-hour tour.
-New tour dates for the month open up at 2 PM Pacific Time the first Tuesday of the previous month.
+New tour dates for the month open up at 2 PM Pacific Time on the first Tuesday of the previous month.

 Free Wi-Fi is only offered in the lodge.
 Make this a time to unplug and disconnect from your devices (though you’ll be very tempted to Instagram here) and practice some “mindful travel.”